How to get rid of Zeus fake alert on Mac

 Once you click Remove, CleanMyMac will get rid of every trace of malware it has found on your Mac.

 The Zeus virus is not a virus at all.
 It’s a fake virus alert designed to trick you into clicking on a link or calling a telephone number.
-The purpose of making you call a number is either to steal money, because it’s a premium rate number, or to try and steal personal information.
+The purpose of making you call a number is either to steal money because it’s a premium rate number or to try and steal personal information.
 You should never click a link or phone a telephone number in a virus alert.
 The best thing to do is to ignore it and either close the window or quit your browser.
 Force Quit it if you have to.

 If you do click a link and download malware, you can use CleanMyMac X’s malware utility to remove it.
-There exists a paid version of this app but the trial version allows you run a free virus scan and you can remove at least one malicious item for free.
-If you need to quickly remove just Zeus virus, the said app may be right on spot.
+There exists a paid version of this app but the trial version allows you to run a free virus scan and you can remove at least one malicious item for free.
+If you need to quickly remove just the Zeus virus, the said app may be right on spot.